ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d4 - a - OOP Game Codealong.md

 - then do the planning together with students.

+note: we will use OOP + DOM.

 Milestone 1: user can move the player left/right

+- GOAL: by lunch break

-Milestone 2: obstacles appearing in the UI + obstacles move + we detect if there's a collision
+Milestone 2: obstacles appearing in the UI + obstacles move

-  (note: for this milestone, it's ok if obstacles appear always at the same position)
+- note: for this milestone, it's ok if obstacles appear always at the same position

+Milestone 3: detect if there's a collision

-Milestone 3: make the game more interesting & fix bugs
+Milestone 4: make the game more interesting & fix bugs
   - random position for obstacles
   - prevent player from going outside